robinweser/alveron/README.md

 # alveron

+> **Disclaimer**: Alveron was formerly published as **react-woodworm**.
+It was renamed in order to replace the previous [alveron](https://github.com/rofrischmann/alveron-old) package.
+The old react-woodworm version 4.0 is now published as alveron version 2.0.
+Sorry for the inconvenience.

 Alveron is an [Elm](http://elm-lang.org)-inspired state management library for React support asynchronous effects by default.<br>It uses React's new context API and is super lightweight at **only 1kb gzipped**.

 It can handle both **local** [component state](https://reactjs.org/docs/faq-state.html) as well as **global** state.